maxhata/how-to-fido/HowToFIDO.md

 </tr>
 </tbody>
 </table>

+*2: Typically, in this scenario, password login needs to be enabled to avoid the ‘locked-out’ situation.
+Therefore, this model is vulnerable to phishing attacks as passwords are enabled.
+On the other hand, if roaming authenticators are registered in addition to the platform authenticator and instead of passwords, it is phishing-resistant.

 Below we will get into more detail of how relying parties should implement support for these different use cases, but we will approach